 Indianz.Com Video by Kevin Abourezk: John Tahsuda - New Director at Bureau of Indian Affairs

 The announcement, long awaited in Indian policy circles, came on the opening day of the National Congress of American Indians

 74th annual convention.
-But the news from the White House came as a surprise to BIA officials who are in Milwaukee, Wisconsin, all week for the meeting.
+But the news from the White House was as a surprise to BIA officials who are in Milwaukee, Wisconsin, all week for the meeting.

 , the "acting" Assistant Secretary for Indian Affairs, spoke to NCAI earlier in the day but did not give any hints of the nomination.
 Instead, he announced the appointment of Bryan Rice